 1. Time and ability to produce

 The efforts and time required to create a digital asset make all the difference in its value.
 You can compare it with a normal life experience, such as buying a hand-crafted art piece vis-a-vis one made by a machine.
-A hand-crafted piece takes a great deal of time and effort, which is directly in proportion to the value at which it will be sold.
+A hand-crafted piece takes a great deal of time and effort, which is directly in proportion to the value at which the creator sells it.
 The same logic applies to digital assets.
 The more niche and meticulous the creation of an asset, the more its value.

 For instance, Bitcoin is valued so highly only because of two reasons.
 Firstly, it has a limited supply, and secondly, it is really difficult to create new Bitcoins; and with time, it only gets tougher.